maruf22-dev/adoAPI.github.io/README.md

 # adoAPI.github.io
-This works as a response site for a query to a desktop app.'\n'It's a helper site for the music feature of aDo (aDo: Another one of my project - made with java)
+This works as a response site for a query to a desktop app.
+It's a helper site for the music feature of aDo (aDo: Another one of my project - made with java)